Natural History Museum

 Facilities and accessibility

-The Natural History Museum is located in South Kensington and is accessible by both London Underground (South Kensington station) and the bus, utilizing the Victoria & Albert Museum or the Kensington Museums stops, both of which are wheelchair accessible by using the Museum Lane entrance on the north side of the building.
+The Natural History Museum is located in South Kensington and is accessible by both the London Underground (South Kensington station) and the bus, utilizing the Victoria & Albert Museum or the Kensington Museums stops, both of which are wheelchair accessible by using the Museum Lane entrance on the north side of the building.

 The Natural History Museum is separated into four zones, each of which houses specimens relating to a central theme.
 There are a variety of food options at the five restaurants and cafes located within the museum, one in each of the zones.